Essential Tulum Packing List

 So, here’s what I would bring to Tulum.

-- Moisturizer – Sun, salt, and chlorinated water can be tough on your skin, so a good moisturizer is crucial.
+- Coral Reef Safe Moisturizer—Sun, salt, and chlorinated water can be tough on your skin, so a good moisturizer is crucial.
 Pack your favorite one from home.

-- Facial cleanser – It’s such a relief to wash off sunscreen, salt, and sand at the end of the day.
-This is my go-to face wash.
-It’s really gentle but effective.
+- Facial cleanser— It’s such a relief to wash off sunscreen, salt, and sand at the end of the day.
+This is my selection for the best face wash.
+It’s really gentle but effective and doesn’t burn your skin.

 - Shampoo & conditioner – Solid shampoo and conditioner bars are awesome because they don’t count against your liquid allowance, and they won’t leak all over your bag!

-- Toothpaste & toothbrush – Bring whatever you normally use.
-If you don’t already have one, pick up a travel toothbrush holder.
-I use this one!
+- Toothpaste and toothbrushes—bring whatever you normally use.
+If you don’t already have one, I totally suggest you get the one I have, which is this travel toothbrush holder

-- Prescription medications – If you take any prescriptions, bring them in their original bottles just in case you get stopped by customs.
+- Prescription medications: If you take any, bring them in their original bottles in case customs stops you.

-- Mosquito Repellent – The bugs come out in full force as soon as the sun goes down.
-I swear by this brand because it works really well (yes, it has DEET).
-I wore it on a jungle hiking trip in Costa Rica and got very few bites.
-I know DEET is bad, but using it sparingly won’t be too detrimental.
+- Mosquito Repellent—The bugs come out in full force as soon as the sun goes down.
+I swear by Ben’s Tick & Insect Repellant because it works really well (yes, it has DEET).
+I wore it on a jungle hiking trip in Costa Rica and avoided almost all bites.
+I know DEET is harmful, but this brand has only 30% Deet which is much better, especially when using it sparingly.
 And it’s better than getting dengue.

-- A mini first aid kit: Having a little homemade first-aid kit will save you a million trips to Farmacia de Ahorro to pick up basic supplies.
+- A mini first aid kkit:aving a little homemade first-aid kit will save you a million trips to Farmacia de Ahorro to pick up basic supplies.
 It’s now one of my travel essentials.
-Here’s what I put in mine:

 It’s so handy to have this stuff if you need it.
 Plus, bringing things from home means you can choose your favorite brands and pick whatever you’re most familiar with and confident in.